-Accounts receivable represent amounts billed, primarily to the Illinois Department of Aging, for services provided.
+Accounts receivable represent amounts billed to the Illinois Department of Aging and to Managed Care Organizations for program services provided.
 These amounts are generally due upon the issuance of an invoice and are stated at the amount that management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a reserve for bad debts based on its assessment of the current status of individual receivables.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the reserve balance and a credit to the applicable grant or account receivable.
-It was management's opinion that no reserve for bad debts was necessary at December 31, 2015 or 2014, and there was no bad debt expense for either of the years ended December 31, 2015 or 2014.
+It was management's opinion that no reserve for bad debts was necessary at December 31, 2016 or 2015, and there was no bad debt expense for either of the years ended December 31, 2016 or 2015.